-- Omitting dopamine agonists for the duration of pregnancy and during lactation.
+- Omitting DAs for the duration of pregnancy and during lactation.

 - If treatment is required, bromocriptine and cabergoline appear to be safe during pregnancy - bromocriptine is the most 'tried and tested' in this scenario.

-- This may be treated by withdrawing the drug (if feasible), with oestrogen or testosterone replacement, or with a cautious trial of a dopamine agonist.
+This may be treated by withdrawing the drug (if feasible), with oestrogen/testosterone replacement, or with a cautious trial of a DA.